Aug 09, 2022

 - Paid press trips.
 Tourism boards and public relations firms may invite you to travel to certain destinations with all expenses covered, offering to pay you in exchange for deliverables such as articles and social media posts.

 - Exclusive content.
-Make money selling exclusive content such as ebooks, courses, merchandise, and photo editing filters.
+Make money online selling exclusive content such as ebooks, courses, merchandise, and photo editing filters.

 Keep in mind that most bloggers will need at least a year of work before they can start making money blogging.
 The key is to be patient and keep working towards your goals.

 The biggest thing is to create quality content, give it time, keep tweaking and adjusting continually, and promote your content.
 As you do those things with multiple audiences, eventually you’ll be able to generate revenue.